This page is solely for information purposes and has no legal validity. Please check the Study regulations / Studienordnung for further information.

 The thesis has to be written in English and be typed and printed in reasonable quality.
 Exact proofreading is required and use of a spelling checker recommended.

 The period allowed for completion of the Master's thesis is 6 months and starts with the formal issuance of the topic.
 The oral presentation of the Master's thesis has to be done within 4 weeks after the submission of the thesis.
-If your Master's thesis is the last module before the completion of your studies please look at the Dean's Office information on graduation.
+If your Master's thesis is the last module before the completion of your studies please look at the Dean's Office degree deadlines.

 Evaluation and ECTS Credit Points